Your Rankings Have Dropped – 10 Things to Do Now

 The right keywords should check all of the following boxes:

-- Most highly searched by your target audience
+- Most highly searched by your target audience.

-- Most realistic to rank on Page 1
+- Most realistic to rank on page one.

-- Most likely to result in a conversion
+- Most likely to result in a conversion.

 The targeted keywords that make sense today may not be the ones that made the most sense when you started the campaign, so make sure to re-evaluate periodically.

-If you aren’t proactive with adding or removing the keywords you are tracking, it can become an echo chamber that distracts you from true rankings success.
+If you aren’t proactive with adding or removing the keywords you are tracking, it can become an echo chamber that distracts you from true ranking success.

-If you have a high-value keyword that you’re on page one for but it’s not in your reporting software, you’re missing an opportunity to optimize and hit top position for that term.
+If you have a high-value keyword that has you on page one but it’s not in your reporting software, you’re missing an opportunity to optimize and hit top position for that term.

-Ditch the keywords that are unrealistic or won’t result in conversions.
-They aren’t doing you any favors, and they only cloud the true picture of your search performance.
+They aren’t doing you any favors and can cloud the true picture of your search performance.

-Instead, strategically monitor high-value keywords that you can dominate with small on-page optimizations like writing new targeted content or tweaking titles, metas, and H1s.
+Instead, strategically monitor high-value keywords that you can dominate with small on-page optimizations like writing new targeted content or tweaking titles, meta tags, and H1s.

 Conclusion